Laplacian spectral characterization of roses: The lemniscate graphs or -rose graphs

 What remains are the graphs $\G'=R(3,n-2)$, with $n>5$.
 Such graphs have one triangle, so $\G$ is triangle-free.
 Let $f$ be the number of $4$-cycles in $\G$.
 We now intend to show that $f \geq 2$.
 A straightforward calculation and applying Lemma \ref{laplacequadrangles} gives that

 where $\delta_{n,6}$ is the Kronecker delta indicating whether $n=6$ or not (that is, whether there is a $4$-cycle in $R(3,n-2)$ or not).
 Now let $e_{33}$ be the number of edges between vertices of degree $3$ and let $e_{13}$ be the number of neighbors with degree $3$ of the vertex of degree $1$.
-Then it follows --- we omit the somewhat technical details --- that
+Then it follows that